janakaspl/google-publisher/readme.txt

 4. Preview example advertisements alongside your content.

 == Changelog ==

+= 8 December 2014, Plugin version 1.0.0 =
+Renamed the plugin from "Google Publisher Plugin" to "AdSense Plugin", and moved it out of beta.

 = 10 November 2014 =
 The following changes do not require a plugin update, and were fixed server-side.